-Join Jon Peck for an in-depth discussion in this video Configuring PHP for development, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Configuring PHP for development, part of Learning Linux for PHP Developers.

 Let's see how the development environment handles errors.
 Go to php, and copy errors.php, and paste it into the sandbox.
 Then, from a browser, navigate to errors.php.
 This file intentionally creates three PHP errors, a notice, warning, and a fatal error.
 However, right now it's just showing headings and no errors because PHP's configured to be relatively conservative and safe by default, and doesn't report errors to the user.

 That's not very useful for development, so we'll need to make a few changes.
 Let's open up a terminal.
 Similar to Apache, PHP's configuration is also in etc. So, we'll change directory to etc/php5.
 Let's see what's in there.
 Three directories are shown.
 There are distinct configurations for PHP for web requests and the command line, in Apache2 and CLI, respectively.
 A third directory, mods-available, is similar to Apache's sites-available structure.
 Let's see what's in there, ls -la mods-available.